lian-c/scheduler/README.md

 ## Final Product

-Preview of hovering over the weekday, white colouring being the selected day, and existing appointments.
+Preview of hovering over the weekday in red, white being the selected day, and existing appointments.
 !["Existing Appointments"](https://github.com/lian-c/scheduler/blob/master/public/images/appointment-existing.png)

 Preview of creating a new appointment